vikneshgopinathan/flexi_ui/README.md

 # FlexiUI

-A service-driven UI library for Flutter that allows you to create dynamic UIs from JSON configurations.
+A server-driven UI library for Flutter that allows you to create dynamic UIs from JSON configurations.
 FlexiUI supports fetching configurations from local assets, HTTP endpoints, and local files.

 ## Features

-- 🚀 **Service-driven UI**: Create Flutter UIs from JSON configurations
+- 🚀 **Server-driven UI**: Create Flutter UIs from JSON configurations
 - 📱 **Multiple Data Sources**: Support for local assets, HTTP endpoints, and local files
 - 🎨 **Rich Widget Support**: Built-in support for common Flutter widgets
 - 🔧 **Extensible**: Easy to extend with custom widgets